What are the benefits of cloud computing? Advantages and Disadvantages

 Infrastructure as a service or IaaS

 Infrastructure as a service or IaaS cloud service providers are responsible for the cloud servers, cloud storage, and networking.
 These services are all provided over a virtual interface that can be accessed with an internet connection.
 In the IaaS service model, the end user does not need to manage the cloud infrastructure.
 Still, the end user does have control over the data storage, operating systems, and cloud applications.
 A third-party cloud services provider hosts the hardware, data centers, software, and other infrastructure and hosts the applications and backups.
+In private cloud environments, dedicated hardware and software resources are allocated to support client needs, ensuring enhanced security and compliance for sensitive industries.

 Platform as a service or PaaS